pingcap/docs-cn/dev/how-to/get-started/data-migration.md

 port = 3307
 ```

-The `flavor` option should be set to `"mysql"` (the default) if migrating from MySQL Server, Percona Server, Percona XtraDB Cluster, or Amazon Aurora or RDS.
+The `flavor` option should be set to `"mysql"` (the default value, and 5.5 < MySQL versions < 8.0 are supported) if migrating from MySQL Server, Percona Server, Percona XtraDB Cluster, or Amazon Aurora or RDS.
 If migrating from MariaDB Server or MariaDB (Galera) Cluster, use `flavor = "mariadb"` (only MariaDB versions greater than 10.1.2 are supported).

 Tasks are defined in YAML files.
 First, let's look at dmtask1.yaml: